tkurtbond/sdcl/readme.rst

 in.

-To rebuild SDCL just execute the file BUILD_SDCL.COM (which assumes you are using the VAX/VMS C Compiler; if you are using the GNU C compiler, execute BUILD_SDCL.COM with a first parameter of "GCC").
+To rebuild SDCL just execute the file BUILD_SDCL.COM (which assumes you are using the VAX C Compiler; if you are using the GNU C compiler, execute BUILD_SDCL.COM with a first parameter of "GCC").

 **2022 Note:** If you have MMS or MMK_ you can build with them using DESCRIP.MMS instead.
-DESCRIP.MMS assumes you are using the VAX port of GCC 2.7.1, but should be easy to adapt to VMS C To rebuild completely from scratch you need SSTG_, a Simple Scanner Table Generator, to generate CODES.H and LEXTAB.H from SDCL.TABLE, which is generated from SDCL.SCN.
+DESCRIP.MMS assumes you are using the VAX port of GCC 2.7.1, but should be easy to adapt to VAX/VMS C To rebuild completely from scratch you need SSTG_, a Simple Scanner Table Generator, to generate CODES.H and LEXTAB.H from SDCL.TABLE, which is generated from SDCL.SCN.